No Mercy (2002): Storylines

-The Divas rivalry from the Raw brand heading into the event was between Trish Stratus and Victoria over the WWE Women's Championship.
+The Divas rivalry from the Raw brand heading into the event was between Trish Stratus, and Victoria over the WWE Women's Championship.
 At Unforgiven, Stratus defeated Molly Holly to win the title.
-On the September 23 episode of Raw, Stratus defeated Molly and Victoria in a Triple Threat match to retain the title.
+On the September 23 episode of Raw, Stratus defeated Molly, and Victoria in a Triple Threat match to retain the title.
 On the September 30 episode of Raw, Victoria attacked Stratus from behind backstage before their title match.
 Stratus, however, defeated Victoria by disqualification to retain the title after Victoria nailed Stratus with a steel chair.
 On the October 7 episode of Raw, Victoria attacked Stratus after Stratus retained the title against Stacy Keibler in a Bra and Panties match.
-This led to a title match between Stratus and Victoria at No Mercy.
+This led to a title match between Stratus, and Victoria at No Mercy.

-The Divas rivalry from the SmackDown! brand heading into the event was between Torrie Wilson and Dawn Marie.
+The Divas' rivalry from the SmackDown! brand heading into the event was between Torrie Wilson, and Dawn Marie.
 On the September 26 episode of SmackDown!, Wilson defeated Nidia in a Bikini contest via crowd reaction.
 After the contest ended, Wilson was confronted by Dawn in a backstage segment.
 On the October 3 episode of SmackDown!, Wilson introduced her father Al Wilson to Billy and Chuck.
-Dawn started getting affected towards Al shortly thereafter.
+Dawn started getting affections for Al shortly thereafter.
 Later that night, Torrie defeated Dawn in a Bikini contest.
-After the contest ended, Dawn was about to shake Torrie's hand but instead she slapped her down and tossed her out of the ring.
+After the contest ended, Dawn was about to shake Torrie's hand, but instead she slapped her down and tossed her out of the ring.
 On the October 10 episode of SmackDown!, Torrie defeated Dawn in a Lingerie contest.
-Afterword, Dawn wanted to shake Torrie's hand this time but Torrie this time declined and walked away as if it looks like she wasn't going to fall for another trick to an assault that happened to her the previous week.
+Afterward, Dawn wanted to shake Torrie's hand this time but Torrie this time declined and walked away as if it looked like she wasn't going to fall for another trick after the assault that happened to her the previous week.
 Backstage, Dawn continued to attract Al towards herself, which led to a match between Torrie and Dawn at No Mercy.
 On the October 17 episode of SmackDown!, Dawn and Matt Hardy defeated Torrie and Rikishi in a mixed tag team match.
 Moments later, Torrie started looking for her dad until she went to the Women's locker room and found him in a shower with Dawn.